wilsaj/flask-admin-old/docs/index.rst

    won't be very useful for distinguishing model instances.

-Then create a blueprint using those models and your sqlalchemy session::
+Then create a datastore object using those models and your sqlalchemy session::

     from flask.ext import admin